 1.4 Storage fees: The amount of money charged as a storage fee for all privately owned boats and equipment stored at the Center facility will be determined by the Board and announced each year prior to the annual meeting.

-l.5 Reduced dues and/or fees: Any member or prospective member may petition the Board in writing if he or she feels his or her personal circumstances warrant a reduction in the amount of money charged him or her as Center dues or fees.
+1.5 Reduced dues and/or fees: Any member or prospective member may petition the Board in writing if he or she feels his or her personal circumstances warrant a reduction in the amount of money charged him or her as Center dues or fees.

 1.6 Notice and payment of dues and fees: The complete dues and fees schedule will be published in the notice of the annual meeting, and will be made available thereafter to any member upon request.
-All dues and fees will be paid annually (each September).
+All dues and fees will be paid annually (each May).
 Written notice of annual dues and fees will be mailed to the membership at least two weeks prior to the annual meeting.
-Dues and fees may be paid quarterly at the beginning of each quarter (March, June, September, December) upon approval by the Treasurer.
+Dues and fees may be paid quarterly at the beginning of each quarter (February, May, August, November) upon approval by the Treasurer.
 A member must notify the Treasurer in writing that he or she wishes to pay quarterly, which document constitutes a contract to pay one year’s dues and fees.